Name Checks FAQs

 How long will it take for my name check to be completed?

 The length of time it takes for a name check to be completed varies from name to name.
-Currently, the National Name Check Program (NNCP) receives over 70,000 name checks every week, with about 40 percent coming from the U.S. Citizenship and Immigration Services (USCIS).
-When the name checks are submitted, the names are electronically checked against the FBI's Universal Index (UNI).
-The searches seek all instances of the individual's name appearing in both main files and reference files.
-A main file contains the name of an individual who is the subject of an FBI investigation, whereas a reference file contains the name of someone who is mentioned in an FBI investigation.
-Reference files may name associates, conspirators, or witnesses.
+Currently, the National Name Check Program (NNCP) receives over 65,000 name checks every week, with about 50 percent coming from the U.S. Citizenship and Immigration Services (USCIS).
+When the name checks are submitted, the names are electronically checked against the FBI’s Central Records System (CRS).
+The searches seek all instances of the individual’s name appearing in FBI files.
+Individuals named or mentioned in FBI files may be subjects of FBI investigations, conspirators, associates, witnesses, etc.

-The majority of name checks submitted are electronically checked and returned to the submitting agency as having "no record" within 48-72 hours.
-A "no record" indicates that the FBI's UNI database contains no identifiable information regarding a particular individual.
-Duplicate submissions (i.e., identically spelled names with identical dates of birth submitted within the last 120 days) are not checked, and the duplicate findings are returned immediately to the submitting agency.
+The majority of name checks submitted are electronically checked and returned to the submitting agency as having “no record.”
+A “no record” indicates that the FBI’s UNI database contains no identifiable information regarding a particular individual.
+Duplicate submissions (i.e., identically spelled names with identical dates of birth submitted within the last 60 days) are not checked, and the duplicate findings are returned immediately to the submitting agency.

 The average time required to retrieve and review an FBI record for possible information related to a name check request is case specific—it depends on the number of files an analyst must obtain (which is dictated by the number of “hits” on a name), the location and availability of those files, and the amount of information contained in a file.
 If a file is stored locally, an analyst will be able to obtain the file within a matter of days.
 If a file is located in a field office or other FBI location, the applicable information must be requested from that location.
 There are over 265 different FBI locations that could house information pertinent to a name check request.
 If a file is electronically available, an analyst will have immediate access to that file.
 Additionally, once an analyst receives the file or the pertinent information contained in a file, the analyst must review it for possible information related to the name check request.

-Many times, the delay associated with the processing of the remaining name checks is not the actual time it takes to process a name check, but the time it takes for an analyst to retrieve the relevant information in the files in order to process it.
-Less than 1 percent of the requests are identified with a file containing possible derogatory information.
-If applicable, the FBI then forwards a summary of the derogatory information to the requesting agency.
+If applicable, the FBI then forwards a summary of the reportable information to the requesting agency.
 It is important to note that the FBI does not adjudicate the name check requests, but only provides available information to a requesting agency for its adjudication process.

 How can I have my name check expedited?

 The FBI tries to process its oldest name checks first.
 Customer agencies will occasionally request expedited handling of specific name checks.
 Criteria used to determine which name checks receive expedited handling are internal matters of each customer agency.
 The FBI does request that the number of expedited cases be kept to a minimum in fairness to the other pending name check requests.
-Because each customer agency determines which name checks are expedited, contacting Congressional representatives, the FBI's Office of Congressional Affairs, or the NNCP will only further tie up vital resources and will not contribute to the expediting of a name check.
+Only customer agencies may request to expedite name checks.
+Individuals should not contact the NNCP seeking to have their name check expedited.